 Coonoor, with its sprawling tea plantations and panoramic valleys, is the second most visited tourist place in the Nilgiris, after Ooty.
 Coonoor is just 17 kilometers from Ooty and is popular as a weekend getaway on its own terms or it can be clubbed with an Ooty tour.

-Places to See in Coonoor
+Places to Visit in Coonoor with Family

 Sim’s Park